Visiting the Dolomites for the First Time | Ultimate Guide & Top Tips

 TIP | You need either a European Driving License or an International Driving Permit to hire a car in Italy.

-For those coming from elsewhere in Europe, especially if you’re arriving by train, picking up your car in Bolzano is a good option.
+For those coming from elsewhere in Europe, especially if you’re arriving by train, renting a car in Bolzano is a good option.

 Although the roads here are steep and winding, they’re very well maintained, and driving in the Dolomites is a breeze.